 How long does the procedure take?

 Drawing blood and the injection takes around 20-30 minutes.
 Pain relief is usually experienced after around one week, but it is recommended that the knee is rested for two weeks.
 The benefits of the injections should be seen for at least 12 months following the procedure.

 How much does nSTRIDE protein injection cost?

 The procedure costs £1,800, and Mr Vikas Vedi is the only surgeon able to offer this injection in the UK.
-If you are interested in a consultation to find if the nSTRIDE autologous protein injection is right for you, click here to make an appointment.
+If you are interested in a consultation to find out if the nSTRIDE autologous protein injection is right for you, click here to make an appointment.